Kenya travel advice

 Even though there are few convictions, 2SLGBTQI+ persons are routinely harassed by the police, and societal discrimination based on sexual orientation is widespread.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Kenya.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Kenya.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics